jveldboom/video-swear-jar/README.md

 ## Process Overview:
 - Transcribe the video file using [OpenAI Whisper](https://github.com/openai/whisper/)
-- Process the transcription file with a Node script:
+- Process the transcription file:
   - Detects profanity based on predefined [swear-jar.json](src/swear-jar.json) file
   - Generate an FFmpeg video cut file.
 - Use FFmpeg to cut the video file at specified times and create a new, edited video file.